omnect/omnect-device-service/README.md

 ]
 ```

-The current general consent status is also exposed to he cloud as reported property.
+The current general consent status is also exposed to the cloud as reported property.

 #### User consent